Our latest Blog posts containing information and news on Cerrig y Barcud, Anglesey and beyond

 This declaration may have been a little premature, and his legions were to fight for many more years on the British Isles.
 It wasn’t until AD59 that Wales was to feel the force of the Roman Empire.

-It was in AD 60 that the Roman invasion of Anglesey was to take place, and it seems that the main motivation was in the significance of Druidism which was seen as a threat to the Roman Occupation.
+It was in AD 60 that the invasion of Anglesey was to take place, and it seems that the main motivation was in the significance of Druidism which was seen as a threat to the Roman Occupation.
 Anglesey was the spiritual home of the Druids, to which many had retreated as the Romans gradually moved north through Wales.
 So long as the Druids brought together individuals in a common focus, resistance to the Romans would remain, threatening the continued expansion of the Empire.
 It was important then, that the Romans destroyed the spiritual home of the Druids

 Mona Insula had good farmland as well as copper mines providing a source of weapons.
 The sea provided good fishing, and lush pastures provided feed for livestock.
 Furthermore, the Menai Straits separating Anglesey from the mainland was treacherous, with strong tides, and quicksands